Sex After Prostate Surgery

 Dr. Samadi’s robotic prostate surgery, SMART Surgery, was explicitly designed to spare the tiny nerve bundles surrounding the prostate in order to preserve sexual potency.

-Men who undergo Dr. Samadi’s robotic prostate surgery have a reasonable change of regaining complete erectile function for sex after prostate surgery in just 12-24 months.
+Men who undergo Dr. Samadi’s robotic prostate surgery have a reasonable chance of regaining complete erectile function for sex after prostate surgery.

 When first diagnosed with prostate cancer, it’s common for men to wonder what the future will hold.
 Certainly, a prostate cancer cure is top priority, but then what?
 David B. Samadi, MD, understands that men want to know: